-How is the AFUE rating calculated?
+How is the Furnace AFUE rating calculated?

-These ratings are calculated using the total annual heating output from the furnace versus the amount of fuel input over the same time period.
+The furnace AFUE rating is calculated using the total annual heating output from the furnace versus the amount of fuel input over the same time period.
 The published rating of a furnace should be considered its average rating, not the efficiency it will achieve every single day.
-When making a purchase decision based on ratings, keep in mind that models with higher numbers are often deluxe units with extra features and benefits.
+When making a purchase decision based on ratings, keep in mind that models with higher numbers are often deluxe heating units with extra features and benefits.
 Those units also typically come with a higher price tag as well, so you may want to research the potential savings on your utility bills when making your decision.

-Common Pitfalls of the AFUE Rating
+Common Pitfalls of the AFUE Furnace Rating

 These ratings can be a useful tool in comparing furnaces and choosing efficient models, but it’s important to look at additional factors before making your decision.
 When it comes to operating costs, the type of fuel used may actually be a more important factor due to differences in prices between natural gas and heating oil.
 The ratings also don’t take into account decreases in heat output that may occur through leaky vent systems or poor home insulation.
 And, two furnaces with the same rating may also have big differences in terms of comfort features like low and high stage heating and variable-speed operation.